-- 102 As mentioned in our response to Question 4, EFRAG considers that the proposed guidance on intangible is useful.
+- 101 As mentioned in our response to Question 4, EFRAG considers that the proposed guidance on intangible is useful.
 However, we consider that the guidance is not given enough emphasis by being scattered across the different content elements.
-We suggest that intangibles are addressed more comprehensively in paragraphs 4.16 and 4.17. - 103 Following its agenda consultation, IASB may soon take onboard a project on intangibles.
-We suggest that, in doing so, the IASB in collaboration with the ISSB considers the matter from a broader and integrated perspective combining information in the management commentary, financial statements and other reports. - 104 In this context the Discussion Paper issued by EFRAG includes a number of analyses and proposals that could be considered.
+We suggest that intangibles are addressed more comprehensively in paragraphs 4.16 and 4.17. - 102 EFRAG suggests that the IASB, in collaboration with the ISSB, consider the reporting on intangibles from a holistic and integrated perspective combining information in the management commentary, financial statements and other reports. - 103 In this context, the Discussion Paper7 issued by EFRAG includes a number of analyses and proposals that could be considered.